timg456789/income-calculator/README.md

 In only **three minutes** one can enter their income and expense transactions to project a budget for an entire year through weekly, monthly and one time expenses.
 From here one can review the detailed income and expense transactions or view them in a calendar report which summarizes weekly totals and monthly net income.

 Weekly totals only take into account the days in the week for the month being considered.
 For example if a week spans across september and october, portions of the week's transactions will be in september and portions of the week's transactions will be in october.
 No transaction in the week will overlap and be repeated in both september and october.
 This methodology supports transparent monthly totals.

+## Unsupported Expense Schedules

+### Greater Than One Month
+Expense schedules that are over a month are best handled by breaking down the expense to a month or as a one-time expense.
+For example vehicle registration is done once per year, this should be listed as a one-time expense per year.
+Oil changes can vary and can be broken down either by week or by month.
+For example if an oil change is needed once every two months and costs $90, budget $45 per month.
+Handling expenses this way reinforces good saving habits by avoiding incurring the full cost all at once.

+### Interest Bearing Expenses
+Currently the best option is to use an external payment calculator and plug in the first payment amount as recurring weekly or monthly.
+One can even document the precise amounts as one-time payments.

 ## Glossary